fuyuanli/AlphaBot/README.md

 A bot for PokemonGo.
 This bot is totally not acted like human, used at your own risk.

+There is still lots of bug, it will be fix very soon.

 ## Features
 - [x] Use magic to catch pokemons
 - [x] Search pokestops